bobbimanners/EightBall/README.md

 Disk images:
 - Test.dsk - ProDOS 2.4.1 bootable disk with EightBall for Apple IIe Enhanced, //c, IIgs.
 - test.d64 - Commodore 1541 disk images with EightBall for VIC20 and C64.

+## Licence

+Free Software licenced under GPL v3.
+Please see [the Wiki](https://github.com/bobbimanners/EightBall/wiki) for full documentation!!

+This is a free software / open source project and I invite anyone interested to participate via GitHub.

 ## Build Toolchain
 I am building EightBall using cc65 v2.15 on Ubuntu Linux.
 Please let me know if you need help with compilation.